 You will notice that the class schedule is organized in a table.
 Below you will find information about each column listed and what it represents to help you build your class schedule.

-The date and time when the class meets.
-IF THIS IS BLANK, that means the course is asynchronous or is individualized instruction like Independent Study, Master’s Thesis, Doctoral Dissertation, etc.
+Days in blue are the days and times when the class meets.
+IF NONE OF THE DAYS ARE BLUE, that means the course is asynchronous or is individualized instruction like Independent Study, Master’s Thesis, Doctoral Dissertation, etc.

 - The different campuses include Main, Downtown, Internet, Off Campus, Out-of-State, and Online Programs